hadjichristslave/SMC/README.md

 #Anything else

 Theoretical primer can be found in my master thesis paper folder.
-If something is missing send me an email.
+If something is missing send me an email to p.chatzichristodoulou (at) gmail (dot) com